brendancer/ECommerce-TheBackend/README.md

   ## *Installation Instructions* <a name="installation"></a>

-  Run npm install.
-Then seed the database by running npm run seed.
+  Run npm i to install dotenv, express, mysql12, and sequelize.

   ## *Usage Instructions* <a name="usage"></a>

-  To start the server run npm start.
-I used MySql workbench to view my tables in the ecommerce_db, and Insomnia to test the routes.
+Update the environment variable file (.env) file if needed.
+To start the server run npm start, then seed the database by running npm run seed.
+I used MySql workbench to view my models (tables) in the ecommerce_db, and Insomnia to test the routes.

   ## *License*